hypo69/hypo/pytest/gemini - set 3/en/src/ai/tiny_troupe/TinyTroupe/tests/unit/test_story.rst

 * **Error Handling:** Added `pytest.raises` to test for exceptions, and more importantly, assertions are added to check the error messages returned.

-* **Valid Input Test:** Added a test for a valid story continuation, demonstrating the basic usage.
+* **Valid Input Test:** Added a test for a valid story continuation, demonStarting the basic usage.

 * **Empty Input Test:**  Added a test case specifically for an empty story beginning, expecting a meaningful exception.